Volunteer in Botswana

 Community Development Projects

-Botswana has a lot of people infected with HIV and Aids, many children have been left without parents and more orphanages are needed to house the young population.
+Botswana has a lot of people infected with HIV and Aids, many children have been left without parents and orphanages are run to house the young population.
 Children often live in really harsh conditions and you can do a bit to help if building projects don't interest you.
 Many orphanages and community development initiatives in Botswana are really understaffed and could do with skilled and un-skilled volunteers to help with daily activities and teaching programs.
 You could work with children in a small rural town like Maun where you will be able to certainly see and experience more than just your average holiday experience.
 There are various teaching placements to apply for, education standards in this destination are not high and you could work with local teachers improving children's English or helping with fun games.
 There are also various conservation initivies available where you can help, track, monitor and help animals living in the wild.

 Daily Routine & What to Expect